(Updated September 2015)

 In addition, the Seminoles jumped to No. 11 in the ITA National Rankings, breaking the previous high mark of No. 12 set by the 2007-08 team.

-Just one season earlier, Hyde led the Seminoles to perhaps the most successful season in Florida State history taking her team to its first ever NCAA Sweet 16.
-After being selected to host the first and second rounds of the NCAA Championship for just the second time in program history, both under Hyde, the Seminoles dominated both North Florida and No. 17 South Carolina to punch their ticket to Athens, Ga., and to the highly coveted Sweet 16 round of the NCAAs.
-Hyde also watched her first `Nole earn ACC Freshman of the Year when Francesca Segarelli captured the honor in 2010.
+Just one season earlier, Hyde led the Seminoles to perhaps the most successful season in Florida State history taking her team to its first ever NCAA Round of 16.
+After being selected to host the first and second rounds of the NCAA Championship for just the second time in program history, both under Hyde, the Seminoles dominated North Florida and No. 17 South Carolina to punch their ticket to Athens, Ga., and to the highly coveted Round of 16.
+Hyde also watched her first 'Nole earn ACC Freshman of the Year when Francesca Segarelli captured the honor in 2010.

 The 2007-08 season welcomed several firsts for the program with Florida State hosting the first and second round of the NCAA Tournament.
 The Seminoles reached a No. 12 national ranking, the highest ranking in women tennis program history at the time.
 With the help of big wins against top ranked programs during the 2008 season, the Seminoles finished the year with an overall record of 19-7, the winningest season since 1999, ranking second on the all-time list at Florida State.
 Also, Hyde coached freshman Katie Rybakova to a top 20 national ranking in which Rybakova also received a bid to participate in the NCAA Singles Championships as a freshman.